I may receive commissions from purchases made through links in this article. Full Disclosure

 Kids who continue riding rear facing from just ages 1 – 2 years are 5 times safer than their forward facing friends and forward facing kids under the age of 2 are 75% more likely to be injured in a car accident.
 Those are pretty high percentages!

-Technically everyone is safer riding rear facing instead of forward facing but it's just not logical for adults or even older kids to continue rear facing.
-Technically we should all be in 5-point harnesses too...perhaps some day.
+Technically everyone is safer riding rear facing instead of forward facing but it’s just not logical for adults or even older kids to continue rear facing.
 My point is that age really has nothing to do with it.
-Rear facing is safer...period.
+Extended rear facing is safer…period.

 Extended Rear Facing Myths

 Myth #1: Kids will be uncomfortable rear facing.

 Fact: In case, you haven’t noticed kids can contort their bodies into all sorts of positions and are perfectly happy doing so!
 Kids who continue rear facing simply bend their legs or cross them so that they fit in their seat but they do not get uncomfortable doing so.